 Every year I tell people that I do not think Mickey’s Halloween Party is worth the money.
 We get a lot of feedback from attendees that ranges from people saying it was a waste of money, all the way to people saying it was a highlight of their trip.
 Almost everything offered for the party is also part of a regular park admission, minus the fireworks, party, parade, and candy.
 Is this worth $80+ to you?
 To maximize the return on your dollar, think about:

 - Being present for the entire event.
 Think of it this way: if you pay $79 for your ticket and you stay for a full five hours, you’re spending almost $16 per hour for your entertainment.
 If you only stay for three hours, then you’re spending $26 per hour for your entertainment.

 - You’ll have the most “Halloweenish” experience if you focus on events/activities that are unique to the Party.
 Big Thunder Mountain is the same Big Thunder Mountain with or without a Mickey’s Halloween Party ticket.
 The Halloween Screams fireworks and Frightfully Fun Parade can only be seen at the Party.

 - The lines for the trick or treating are rarely long, particularly later in the evening.
 Try working in your candy collection when you see a short line on the way to another activity.

 - While some guests will line up for the fireworks 45 minutes or more before start time, to me this is a waste of quality touring time.
 (And time is money.)
 Unless you absolutely must be right up front, you can arrive for the parade just a few minutes in advance.

 - Multitask when possible.
 If you’ve got to wait around for a parade to start, use this time for your food consumption.

-- Parking is included in your Mickey’s Halloween Party ticket.
+- Parking is not included in your Mickey’s Halloween Party ticket.